List of current National Hockey League broadcasters: Canada

 National television rights in Canada are held by Rogers Media.
 CBC Television, the previous over-the-air television broadcaster of the NHL, continues to participate in coverage to an extent: Rogers reached a deal with CBC to license the Hockey Night in Canada brand and maintain the network's traditional Saturday night games.
 HNIC games now airs nationally across CBC, Citytv, and the Sportsnet channels, rather than be split across CBC stations on a regional basis.
 FX Canada was originally also used to show games (usually simulcasts of all-American matchups), but has not carried regular season or playoff broadcasts since the first year of the Rogers contract.
-Sportsnet also airs a primetime game of the week on Monday nights, known as Rogers Monday Night Hockey since 2022, and exclusive Wednesday night games under the Scotiabank Wednesday Night Hockey brand.
-On other days of the week, Sportsnet's national broadcasts typically feature all-American matchups, carrying a simulcast of either ESPN, Turner Sports or a home team's network.
-On a few occasions, regional Sportsnet broadcasts of Canucks, Flames, Maple Leafs and Oilers games are also aired nationally, with the host team's network in charge of in-game coverage.
+Sportsnet also airs a primetime game of the week on Wednesday nights as Scotiabank Wednesday Night Hockey.
+On Monday nights, Amazon Prime Video streams Prime Monday Night Hockey as part of a licensing deal with Rogers.
+On other days of the week, Sportsnet's national broadcasts typically feature all-American matchups, carrying a simulcast of either ESPN, TNT Sports, or a home team's network.
+On a few occasions, regional Sportsnet broadcasts of Canucks, Flames, Maple Leafs, and Oilers games may be converted to a national broadcast, with no blackouts and the host team's network in charge of in-game coverage.
 During the playoffs, games are split between CBC and the Sportsnet channels, though some games aired on CBC may also be simulcast on Sportsnet.

 Sportsnet previously aired a national NHL telecast on Sunday (2014–2020) and Monday nights (2021–2022) under the Hometown Hockey brand.
+They also aired Rogers Monday Night Hockey until 2024 when Amazon Prime took over the series.

 Additionally, the Quebecor Media-owned TVA Sports receives French-language rights as part of another sub-licensing deal with Rogers.
 Hockey Night in Canada is also broadcast in the Punjabi language via Rogers-owned Omni Television.